 As you can see in these pictures, my wife and I like that old world feel when it comes to furniture and decorating.
 It's warm and relaxing.

 GALLERY and LIBRARY

-I love painting landscapes in the style of the Hudson River School and Victorian era artists, and in the main part of the house is a room that is authentically decorated in the style of that time period.
+I love painting landscapes in the style of the Hudson River School and Victorian-era artists, and in the central part of the house is a room that is authentically decorated in that period.
 My artworks are hanging on just about every available inch of wall space.
-Some are completed, some are in-progress, and some have not yet been started (you can see the white canvases mounted in frames).
+Some are completed, some are in progress, and some have not yet been started (you can see the white canvases mounted in frames).

 Most of my paintings are not truly complete without the critique and input of my wife.
-She has a good eye for detail and has sent many of my paintings back to the easel for some touch-up work.
-I love getting feedback from others and I attribute a large portion of my personal growth as an artist to the feedback that I receive.
+She has an eye for detail and has sent many of my creations back to the easel for some touch-up work.
+I love getting feedback from others, and I attribute a large portion of my personal growth as an artist to the feedback that I receive.